openmesh/flow/readme.md

 - Actions have an input and output as well as a behaviour that is unique for each action

 Sounds good

+## Workflow overview

+- Persistent representation of the workflow gets created
+- Trigger comes in from event bus
+- If it matches one of the user's stored workflow runner creates a concrete `workflow.Workflow` from the persisted version